Wedding Gown Shopping | Finding Your Perfect Style

 All eyes will inevitably be on the back of the gown at some point, so it is important to consider the features of a gown from that angle as well.
 The bodice may have a corset back.
 Or covered buttons might conceal a zipper.
 An open back adds drama.
 A keyhole back is an open back with a closure at the neck so the fabric frames the back.
 If you have a train, then you’ll need a bustle.
 There are two basic types:

 Traditional: It looks like a triangle of fabric on the back of the gown because the fabric is lifted to the bottom of the zipper or bodice and secured with a loop and button.
-Shows off beaded trains nicely and gives a very clean look for a sleek design.
+This style shows off beaded trains nicely and gives a very clean look for a sleek design.

 The shape of the neckline frames your face for many a photo, so it is also an important feature.